-With so many family and friends “under the weather” here are some tips for prevention!
+With so many family members and friends “under the weather”, here are some tips for prevention!

 Wash Your Hands Often: Most cold and flu viruses are spread by direct contact.
 Wash your hands often and/or use an alcohol-based hand sanitizer.

 Drink Plenty of Fluids: Water keeps the tissues of the respiratory system moist and helps the immune system function properly.

 Do Aerobic Exercise Regularly: Moderate exercise – 30 to 90 minutes most days of the week increases immune function and reduces your chances of catching a cold.